andrewcooke/CRC.jl/README.md

 * All the algoirthms in the [RevEng Catalogue](http://reveng.sourceforge.net/crc-catalogue) are supported.

-* New algorithms can be easilly added.
+* New algorithms can be easily added.

 * CRCs can be calculated for sequences (any iterable container) of integers of any common size (from 8 bit bytes to 128 bit long long